Scarecrows: Protectors Or Dangerous Spirits?

 The fence warned, “No Trespassing,” but I ignored it.
 I didn’t think anything would happen.
 Then the air turned cold.
 Twigs snapped.
 My flashlight flickered, and a shadow loomed across the corn.
 I looked up, and the scarecrow was watching me: Its eyes glowing, arms spread wide, silently daring me to take another step.

-Scarecrows go way back to Viking days.
-The farmers and villagers would put out a scarecrow to keep evil spirits from destroying crops, killing livestock and bringing disease to the town.
+However, there another Web thread that focuses on the Viking days.
+Farmers and villagers would put out a scarecrow to keep evil spirits from destroying crops, killing livestock and bringing disease to the town.
+Really, it’s the Egyptians that kicked off scarecrow lore.

 Sometimes, the scarecrow would become too protective because it would get possessed by nature spirits.
 Usually, these spirits would eliminate any threat to the plants and animals of the village.
 That means it would kill anything that seemed dangerous including people.